dtsbourg/ML_Projects/project1/code/readme.txt

     - run.py -v  -> Produces the output, and shows the mains steps on the screen
     - run.py -V  -> Produces the output, displays a maximum of information

+We recommend you tu use: run.py -V
+The output will be: submission_run.csv

 Optimization file:
 ——————————————————